Crete to Rhodes

 The Palace of the Grandmasters was built by the Knights of St John in the 14th Century.
 It was damaged by explosion of powder in 1856.
 It has been immaculately restored since then and seems as if it was built just yesterday.
 The building sits above the town, an imposing sight from the harbour side, it dominates the skyline.

-The stunning towers either side of the entrance leave little doubt about the wealth of the builders and are an example of the strength to come within the structure.
 The impressive central courtyard leads to large palatial rooms which house a collection of furniture, marbles, statues and artefacts.
 The rooms such as the reception hall and the ballroom are very impressive, if a little stark.
 The mosaics are some of the best preserved in the Mediterranean.

 "Leave plenty of time to walk through the palace as it is large and there is a lot to see; of over 150 rooms in the building, only 20 or so are open to the public.
 Your entry fee of €10 also covers the Archaeological Museum and the Arts Collection".

-We loved the steep sided moats around the Palace, and from the Ambroise Gate to Saint Anthony’s Gate leading to streets around the Palace is one of the most picturesque walkways.
+We loved the steep-sided moats around the Palace, and from the Ambroise Gate to Saint Anthony's Gate leading to streets around the Palace is one of the most picturesque walkways.
 It is lovely to wander there at dusk and soak up the atmosphere.

 The Street of the Knights

-The Street of the Knights is a dark cobbled street hardly touched since medieval times and gives a very good impression of what it would have been like to live within these walls.
+The Street of the Knights is a dark, cobbled street hardly touched since medieval times and gives a very good impression of what it would have been like to live within these walls.

 This historic street is named Ippoton and stretches from the Grandmasters Palace down the hill to the Archaeological Museum.
 In the middle ages it housed seven inns representing the seven homelands of the Knights.
 There is a lack of modern construction on this street and few shops, so it tends to be quieter than other streets.